-California State University Channel Islands (CI) has developed a 2025 Vision Plan that establishes guiding principles and improvements required on its approximate 1,200-acre campus (305 acres developable) during the next 10 years to double student enrollment from 5,000 to 10,000 Full-Time Equivalents (FTES).
+California State University Channel Islands (CI) has developed a CI 2025 plan that establishes guiding principles and improvements required on its approximate 1,200-acre campus (305 acres developable) during the next 10 years to double student enrollment from 5,000 to 10,000 Full-Time Equivalents (FTES).
 Ultimately, the campus is anticipated to accommodate an enrollment of 15,000 FTES upon full build-out.
-To assist the university in exploring alternative approaches to campus development, Jones Lang LaSalle (JLL) was engaged by CI in a two-phased study to identify and analyze the feasibility of various space programming alternatives real estate, financing, and marketing strategies that the university could pursue to implement its Vision Plan within the current economic environment of highly constrained state funding.
+To assist the university in exploring alternative approaches to campus development, Jones Lang LaSalle (JLL) was engaged by CI in a two-phased study to identify and analyze the feasibility of various space programs, real estate, financing and marketing strategies that the university could pursue to implement its CI 2025 plan within the current economic environment of highly constrained state funding.
 The JLL team also includes two primary sub-contractors of SCB Architects and AECOM.
-SCB was tasked with providing program analysis for various campus buildings and conceptual design for the Wellness/Recreation/Events Center complex..
+SCB was tasked with providing program analysis for various campus buildings and conceptual design for the Wellness/Recreation/Events Center complex.
 AECOM was tasked with providing infrastructure assessments, cost estimating, and a market demand study to test the feasibility of a proposed Events Center.

 This report provides CI with the key findings that the JLL team has learned to date from its stakeholder meetings and review of background documents provided by CI staff.
-Specifically included in the sections that follow are the primary goals and objectives required to successfully implement the Vision Plan, the relevant findings thus far, and the key implications of those findings for focusing the ongoing JLL team analysis.
-This ongoing analysis will result in a final report containing three alternative scenarios for how to approach implementation of the mid- and near-term projects included in the Vision Plan.
-CI 2025 will include phasing strategies, potential funding sources, cost reduction strategies, alternative procurement and delivery methods, opportunities for new development and partnerships, and marketing strategies for attracting potential funding and/or development partners.
-This report identifies the following eleven (11) major categories for evaluation and inclusion in the development vision.
+Specifically included in the sections that follow are the primary goals and objectives required to successfully implement the Plan, the relevant findings thus far, and the key implications of those findings for focusing the ongoing JLL team analysis.
+This ongoing analysis will result in a final report containing three alternative scenarios for how to approach implementation of the mid- and near-term projects included in the Plan.
+The scenarios will include phasing strategies, potential funding sources, cost reduction approaches, alternative procurement and delivery methods, opportunities for new development and partnerships, and marketing strategies for attracting potential funding and/or development partners.
+This report identifies the following eleven (11) major categories for evaluation and inclusion in the implementation scenarios:

 - 1. State Budget and Legislative Changes

 - 2. Student Enrollment Growth

 - 3. Student Housing

-- 4. CI 2025 : Near-Term and Mid-Term Projects
+- 4. CI 2025: Near-Term and Mid-Term Projects

 - 5. Site Authority (SA)

-- 6. Wellness and Recreation Center / Events Center
+- 6. Wellness/Recreation/Events Center Complex

 - 7. Parking

 - 8. Campus Events

 - 9. Financial Partnerships with Local Governments and Businesses

 - 10. Student Health Care and Child Care

 - 11. Student Life